Obituary: Billy Joe Wigginton, 76, Taylorsville

 He was a local handyman who could fix anything and loved to help people.
 He worked at Bennetts Hardware for many years as well as Larry Lawson Plumbing.
-He enjoyed fishing in his spare time, whether it was at Taylorsville Lake or an old farm pond.
-He just loved to fish.
+He enjoyed fishing in his spare time, whether it was at Taylorsville Lake or an old farm pond, Billy just loved to fish.

-He is survived by one son, Messiah Othni of Louisville; two sisters, Felicia (David) McWain of Michigan and Debrah Sanderson of Glasgow; two brothers, Wesley Wigginton and Michael (Wilma) Wigginton, both of Louisville; 10 grandchildren; special friends, Jonathan Thompson, Davis Lee Downs and the Oliver family; and a host of nieces, nephews and friends also survive.
+He is survived by one son, Messiah Othni of Louisville; two sisters, Felicia (David) McWain of Michigan, Debrah Sanderson of Glasgow; two brothers, Wesley Wigginton and Michael (Wilma) Wigginton, both of Louisville; 10 grandchildren; and special friends, Jonathan Thompson, Davis Lee Downs and the Oliver family; and a host of nieces, nephews and friends.

 The Greenwell-Houghlin Funeral Home in Taylorsville is in charge of arrangements.